Background Story: Woodcutter in Winter Mountains

 1. Shanghai Library: https://www.library.sh.cn/service/yspDetail?id=79274

 The Genetics of Reading Image

 Dimensions: 145 x 100 x 2.4 x 8 cm

 Exhibition: Mirroring the Heart of Heaven and Earth—Ideals and Images in the Chinese Study, The Palace Museum Meridian Gate (Wu men)，Beijing

-One wish of mine since 2004 was to create a book that can be understood by all human beings using public signs.
-It’s been more than a decade since the start of this project, but it is nowhere near ending, and keeps evolving.
-With the age of globalization, and the now emerging globalization of “graphic expression” brought by the digital computation, new modes of expressions such as emojis and memes adored by the new generation are now making their appearances in the main exhibition hall of the Palace Museum—signs that appear to bear no association to ancient traditions.
-The audience might find it hard to adjust to the translation of 《兰亭集序》in emojis and memes, but the sense of alienation produces is vital to the intention of this work—to supply regular modes of thinking with a new “elements”.
-In this way can we better understand both our traditional and contemporary cultures.
+Since 2004, Xu Bing has sought to create a book comprehensible to all human beings using solely public signs.
+Although it has been more than a decade since the start of this project, it is ever evolving.
+With the growing globalization of “graphic expression” brought by digital computation, new forms of expressions such as emojis and memes have emerged, particularly popular among young generations.
+These contemporary signs, seemingly disconnected from ancient traditions, now find their place in the main exhibition hall of the Palace Museum.
+While the audience may initially struggle to adjust to the translation of “兰亭集序” in emojis and memes, the resulting sense of alienation produced is essential to this work’s intention—to supply traditional modes of thinking with new “elements”.
+Through this approach, one may gain a better understanding of both traditional and contemporary cultures.

 Medium: Mixed media installation

 This installation art is founded on the law of perspective, but it does not end with visuality.